 Insulin is a hormone that your pancreas makes.
 Insulin helps sugar move from your blood to your cells.
 As the sugar enters your cells, the sugar levels in your blood begin to lower, and your pancreas makes less insulin.
 When you have prediabetes, insulin does not work as it should, and sugar can stay in your blood, which causes a high blood sugar.

 We don’t know for sure what causes prediabetes.
-Some evidence suggests that genetics and family history play a role1.
-Not getting enough exercise and being overweight may also put you at risk.
+Some evidence suggests that genetics and family history play a role.1 Not getting enough exercise and being overweight may also put you at risk.
 You may also get prediabetes if you have had gestational diabetes (diabetes when you are pregnant).

 Often you do not know you have prediabetes and you do not feel it.
-Some people that have prediabetes may have darkened skin on the neck, armpits, knees, or elbows.
+Some people who have prediabetes may have darkened skin on the neck, armpits, knees, or elbows.
 You are more likely to feel the prediabetes or symptoms when you get closer to having type 2 diabetes.
-You may feel fatigue (tired), more hunger or thirsty, have blurred vision, and have to urinate (pee) more.
+You may feel fatigue (tired), more hungry or thirsty, have blurred vision, and have to urinate (pee) more.

 Fortunately, you can help prevent prediabetes from becoming type 2 diabetes by making lifestyle changes.
 These lifestyle changes are important:

 - Avoid smoking.
 Smokers can carry more weight around the abdomen and smoking can increase insulin resistance (when insulin cannot get sugar out of the blood).

 - Get better sleep.
 Obstructive sleep apnea, which can wake you up repeatedly during the night, may lead to insulin resistance.